aprovy/cpp-ut-project/readme.txt

 User Guide
 ==========

   This is a C/C++ ut/it/st sample project, using testngpp,mockcpp and cmake.
+It aims at making C/C++ test harmless and full of fun.
+With it, you can add file/tests easily, can compile and run in only one script.
 You can use this project following these steps.

 1 Compile testngpp and mockcpp, put the installed files in tools, see also the structure of dir.